Write-Through and Write-Behind Caching Overview

 Batch Mode

-In Batch-mode, a batch/bulk of operations is selected according to their operation delay
+In Batch-mode, a batch/bulk of operations is selected

 .
 You can configure operation delay

-for Write-Behind operations, which indicates the time in milliseconds that each operation must wait in the Write-Behind queue before being applied to the data source.
-By default, its value is zero.
+wait in the Write-Behind queue before being applied on the data source.
+By

 You can specify an operation delay time ranging from seconds to days and months.
 In this way, you can pause your operations on the data source in a configurable amount of time.
-NCache also provides performance counters for the write-behind queue, operations count, and current batch operation count.
-For Write-Behind, if batching is enabled, operations that are ready to be executed on the data source are dequeued from the Write-Behind queue.
+NCache also provides performance counters for write-behind queue, operations count, and current batch operation count.
+For Write-Behind, if batching is enabled, operations that are ready to be executed on data source are dequeued from the Write-Behind queue.

 Note